-The Arc Words for this movie is, “Change is good.”
-I’m gonna assume that Barak Obama must’ve been inspired by the slogan, remember in 2008, that is slogan is “Change?”
+The Arc Words for this movie is “Change is good.”
+I’m gonna assume that Barak Obama must’ve been inspired by the slogan.
+Remember in 2008 that his slogan is “Change?”

 If you’re a fan of the show, you’re gonna be happy to see two important characters having a moment together.
 I refuse to tell you who they are.
 For me, I think it was played for laughs.